, ,

 “In the winter of 1964-65, Professor Graham received a request from a resident of Churchill, Manitoba, for a tomato that might enable them to get ripe fruit there.
 They gave seed to the Bishop of the Arctic.
 His wife gave seeds to the nurses and others, including the school principal at Pang (Pangnirtung) on Baffin Island [45 km south of the Arctic Circle].
 They had great success at Pang and Churchill, and because of the success at Pang, seed is now at Broughton Island, 150 miles still further north [located above the Arctic Circle].
 It is certain that no tomato has ever before been so wildly grown with such great success over the eastern Canadian sub-arctic regions.”

 We love learning about the history of the tomato varieties we grow.
-Not only do the stories connect us with the people who grew the seed before us, they also give us important details about what environmental conditions the tomatoes have experienced and what adaptive traits they may have acquired.
-Here at Common Sense Seeds, we are both seedsavers and seed historians, the two activities go together for us.
-Our thinking is that when you know the story of the seed (e.g. Siberian Tomato seeds grow on Baffin Island) you get a much better sense of the potential of the plant–which in this case, is pretty mighty.
+Not only do the stories connect us with the people who grew the seed before us, they also give us important details about the environmental conditions the tomatoes have experienced and what adaptive traits they may have acquired.
+Our thinking is that when you know the story of the seed you get a much better sense of the potential of the plant.
+Which in this case, is pretty mighty!

 How to Plant: Start seeds indoors 6-8 weeks before the last frost.
 Plant seed 5mm (¼ inch) deep.
 Keep moist.
 When true leaves appear, transplant to a larger container if needed.
 Transplant outside after the danger of frost has passed/later spring.